What do you do when someone gives you a gift you don’t like?

 If your parents, family members, or friends are perpetually bad at giving gifts, take a proactive approach to end traditional gift-giving.
 Tell your family you want to skip physical presents this year in exchange for the gift of time.

-Say, “Let’s skip presents this year and spend the day together instead.”
-We can go shopping, watch a movie, take a class, hang out, go for a walk, or share a meal.
+It might feel difficult to tell someone not to buy you a gift, so plan what to say ahead of time.
+You might say, “Let’s skip presents this year and spend the day together instead.
+We can go shopping, watch a movie, take a class, hang out, go for a walk, or share a meal.”

 This strategy is beneficial for those who want to buy and own less stuff.
-If you are trying to downsize your possessions or declutter your house, you don’t have to let family members know you own too much already.
+If you are trying to live with fewer possessions or declutter your house, you don’t have to let family members know you own too much already.
 Just focus on the positive aspects of spending time together doing something you all love to do.

 Prevent Someone From Giving You a Gift You Don’t Like